Biomedical Engineering

 -

 Jointelligence addresses the growth modulation surgery implant problem in collaboration with Phoenix Children’s Hospital and Dr. Mohan Bethlur, Dr. Subham Badhyal, and Benjamin Fife.
-Knocked and bowed knees are treated with titanium 8-plates fixed near…
+Genu Valgum and Genu Varum (known as knock and bowed knees,…

 -